-Incorrect handling, lifting and carrying causes around 21% of all non-fatal workplace injuries
+Incorrect handling, lifting and carrying causes around u003cstrongu003e21% of all non-fatal workplace injuriesu003c/strongu003e

 • Health & Safety